oist/NEXTNetR/index.md

 # Installation

-The latest development version of *NEXTNetR* can be installed directly from Github by executing the following in R:
+The latest released version of *NEXTNetR* can be installed directly from Github by executing the following in R:

     install.packages("remotes")
-    remotes::install_github("oist/NEXTNetR")
+    remotes::install_github("oist/NEXTNetR", ref="latest-release")

 Alternatively, the latest release can be downloaded [here](https://github.com/oist/NEXTNetR/releases) and installed with `R CMD INSTALL NEXTNetR-v<version>-pkg.tar.gz`.